mbarosendal/PythonDataAnalysis_Experiment/README.md

 dotnet run
 ```

-The C# backend sends the data to the Python endpoint and returns a PDF with charts, that will be generated in the root folder of the C# project.
+The resulting PDF with charts will be generated in the root folder of the C# project.